ThePiekorz/ML_F1_Drivers_Championship/README.md

 It's a neural network, with optimized hyperparameters using RandomSearch.

 # Results
-Usage of Earltstop did not help to improve results.
+Usage of Earlystop did not help to improve results.
 Overall accuracy around 2.8 places in not that bad.
 KerasTuner gave simmilar results to first NN Model, but with a bigger NN Model.